franzos/goFranz/about.md

 permalink: /about/
 ---

-<u>My Name is Franz Geffke</u> - I was born and raised in Germany but today my home is anywhere between Europe, the Middle-East and Southeast-Asia.
-New experiences and culture draw me to travel to, and to live in different countries all around the world - With stronger foreign ties come a different, new perspective on all aspects of life and business which I continue to embrace.
+<u>My Name is Franz Geffke</u> - I was born and raised in East Germany but today my home is anywhere between Europe, the Middle-East and Southeast-Asia.
+New experiences and culture draw me to travel to, and live in different countries all around the world - With stronger foreign ties come a different, new perspective on all aspects of life and business which I continue to embrace.

 <div id="map" data-slideout-ignore></div>

-Aside from my travels, I'm a big privacy advocate and strong supporter of technologies and ideas that help promote personal freedom, decentralize certain aspects of power, and are easily accessible to everyone - now or in the near future.
+Aside from my travels, I'm a privacy advocate and supporter of technologies and ideas that help promote personal freedom, decentralize certain aspects of power, and are easily accessible to everyone - now or in the near future.

 Whenever I'm not working, I like to disconnect and return a different era - with crackling vinyls, glowing amplifiers and a glass of scotch - no ice.